-In 1994, the Executive Committee of the National Conference of Commissioners on Uniform State Laws was persuaded by a report from its Study Committee on Tort Reform Proposals to establish a Drafting Committee on the subject, but limited the scope of the project to one of developing a Model Act, as compared to a Uniform Act.
+In 1994 the National Conference of Commissioners on Uniform State Laws established a Drafting Committee on the subject of punitive damages.
+The scope of the project was limited to one of developing a Model Act, as compared to a Uniform Act.
 Unlike a Uniform Act, whose principal objective is to obtain immediate uniformity among the States on a particular legal subject, a Model Act may be more of an experimental effort to assist States in developing effective new approaches to a particular problem area of the law.
-Consequently, a Model Act may contain more novel approaches, the efficacy of which can only be attained through some trial and error.
-Thus, although uniformity may prove to be desirable at some point, it is not imperative in the short term.
+A Model Act may contain more novel approaches, the efficacy of which can only be attained through some trial and error.
+Although uniformity may prove to be desirable at some point, it is not imperative in the short term.
+Consequently, for reasons discussed below, the subject of punitive damages was thought to be appropriate for a Model Act.